thejhh/blockjs/doc/draft/components/README.md

 ![Component to handle event](https://github.com/jheusala/blockjs/raw/master/doc/draft/components/httpd-request-event.png)

 Event handlers do not need to be connected to other components.
+This event handler has two objects the programmer can use inside the handler implementation.

 Full Examples
 -------------